PROFILE

 France established a stabilization force,

-currently approximately 4,000 troops, under
+currently 3,000 troops, under "Operation

-"Operation Licorne."
-Previously, France had
+Licorne."
+Previously, France had approximately

-approximately 500 troops stationed in Cote
+500 troops stationed in Cote d'Ivoire.
+In

-d'Ivoire.
-In January 2003, the Economic
+January 2003, the Economic Community of West

-Community of West African States (ECOWAS) placed
+African States (ECOWAS) placed approximately

-French peacekeepers.
+peacekeepers.
 The troops maintained the

 east-west ceasefire line dividing the country.